Background pattern

 What is Givlaari

-Givlaari is used for the treatment of acute hepatic porphyria in adults and adolescents 12 years of age and older.
+Givlaari is used to treat acute hepatic porphyria in adults and adolescents from 12 years of age.

 What is acute hepatic porphyria

 Acute hepatic porphyria is a rare and inherited disease.
-It is caused by a defect in one of the proteins that make up a molecule called heme produced in the liver.
-Due to a problem with one of the proteins to form heme, substances used to produce it accumulate, that is, aminolevulinic acid (ALA) and porphobilinogen (PBG).
-An excess of ALA and PBG can cause nerve damage and trigger pain crises, nausea, muscle weakness, and changes in mental function.
-Some people with acute hepatic porphyria may also present symptoms, such as pain and nausea between crises.
-Long-term complications that can be observed in people with acute hepatic porphyria include hypertension, chronic renal insufficiency, and liver diseases.
+It is due to a defect in one of the proteins that make up a molecule called heme produced in the liver.
+Because there is a problem with one of the proteins that make up heme, the substances used to produce it, namely delta-aminolevulinic acid (ALA) and porphobilinogen (PBG), accumulate.
+An excess of ALA and PBG can cause nerve damage and lead to crises of pain, nausea, muscle weakness, and changes in mental function.
+Some people with acute hepatic porphyria may also experience symptoms such as pain and nausea between crises.
+Long-term complications observed in people with acute hepatic porphyria include hypertension, chronic kidney failure, and liver disease.

 How Givlaari works

-2. What you need to know before Givlaari is administered
+2. What you need to know before you are given Givlaari

-• if you have ever had a severe allergic reaction to givosiran or any of the other components of this medication (listed in section 6).
+• if you have ever had a severe allergic reaction to givosiran or any of the other ingredients of this medicine (listed in section 6).

 Warnings and precautions